nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Analysis
-cyclistic bike-share analysis case study is one of the capstone projects for the Google
+Cyclistic bike-share analysis case study is one of the capstone projects for the Google

 Data Analytics Professional Certificate which I completed in March2024.

-BACKGROUND
+## Introduction
 This project is based on data curated for a fictional bike-sharing company called Cyclistic.

 The Company has more than 5,800 bicycles plus reclining bikes, hand tricycles and cargo bikes